 No matter what house they are apart of or title they have, Code Enforcement Officers are law enforcement.
 They enforce local municipal codes, state laws, housing laws, fire code, and others.
 In most cases, Code Enforcement Officers can obtain warrants and prepare cases for misdemeanor prosecution.

 Code Enforcement is a growing profession nationwide.
 States have begun to organize statewide associations to create curriculum for training and lobby for the profession to change or add laws.

 After the 2018 murder of Code Enforcement Officer Jill Robinson, founding member Tim Sun, started a GoFundMe to raise money to buy body armor for Code Enforcement Officers.
-The goal was to purchase body armor for Officers whose agency would not provide them and the Officer could not afford to buy them.
+The goal was to purchase body armor for Officers whose agency would not provide them or the Officer could not afford to purchase the armor.

-In June 2020, founding member Justin Edson created a first ever national reporting database and website for Code Enforcement Officers.
+In June 2020, founding member Justin Edson created the first ever national reporting database and website for Code Enforcement Officer Safety.
 By creating a national discussion, more information was found on previously unknown Code Enforcement Officers who were murdered.
 This website was the beginning to the current one in use by the Foundation.

-Through a shared passion and connecting with each other, the founding 5 board members came together to establish a non-profit foundation.
+Through a shared passion, the founding 5 board members came together to establish a non-profit foundation.
 In 2020, the Code Enforcement Officer Safety Foundation was launched to share officer safety information and raise money for body armor.